WemimoAdewale/alx-low_level_programming/0x01-variables_if_else_while/README.md

-script that prints possible combination odf single numbers
+script that orints all combination of two digits